krmcclelland/MechaCar_Statistical_Analysis/README.md

 4. What data is needed to run the statistical test?
 A random sample of n > 30 for MechaCar and their competitor, would need to be collected including the safety ratings, highway fuel efficiency, and horsepower plus running the data through RStudio.

+Summary
+Based on the analysis above, the major impacts on MPG are car weight, spoiler angle, and AWD capability.
+This would mean for any improvement on the MPG of the MechaCar, designers and enigeers to consider these variables.
+In addition, when looking at suspicion coils, Lot 3 has the most variance and lower PSI average.
+This could mean that Lot 3 should not be used within the MechaCar.

+Study Design: MechaCar vs Competition
+When it comes to comparing the MechaCar to its competition, the company should consider using an ANOVA test to compare the MechaCar in various categories that customers would care about: cost, city and highway fuel efficiency, horse power, safety rating, maintenance cost.
+ANOVA test is able to test to see if the means from multiple different samples are significantly similar or different.
+This means that the averages of different cars in these categories can be compared to the average of MecaCar.
+If the p value is greater than 0.05, then MecaCar has the same or similar performance within these categories (the null hypothesis).
+If the p value is less than 0.05, then MecaCar is significantly different in those categories.
+If it is significant different, then looking at the average of the MecaCar is the next step.
+If MecaCar's average is either below or above the other averages would show how it is performing against its competitors (below = worse, above = better).